modernatx/rna_theophylline_free_energy_calculations/fe_calcs_with_3_mg/README.md

-# Free energy calculations with RNA model with zero or two Mg2+ ions
+# Free energy calculations with RNA model with three Mg2+ ions

 This directory contains equilibration and alchemical free energy calculations of theophylline and its analogs using BFEE2 Alchemical Route.
+Calculations are performed in the presence of three structural Mg2+ ions.

 ## Directory Map ##